Films in English from Friday across Mallorca

-These are the films showing in English at the movie theatres across Mallorca for Friday, September 20 to Thursday, Sepetember 26.
-The new films this week are the animated film Transformers One and the horror film All Fun And Games.
-Still showing this week is James McAvoy film Speak No Evil and the sequel Beetlejuice Beetlejuice with Michael Keaton.
-The superhero film Deadpool & Wolverine, with Hugh Jackman and Ryan Reynolds is still on the big screen since their premiere on July 26.
+These are the films showing in English at the movie theatres across Mallorca for Friday, September 27 to Thursday, October 3.
+The new film this week is Francis Ford Coppola's science fiction drama film Megalopolis.
+Only this Friday Ocimax will be screening for its 10th Annniversary Interstellar starring Matthew McConaughey, Anne Hathaway and Jessica Chastain.
+Currently showing this week is James McAvoy film Speak No Evil and the sequel Beetlejuice Beetlejuice with Michael Keaton.
+Also the films It Ends With Us and Challengers are back on the big screen this week.
+Don't forget tickets are on sale for the film Joker: Folie à Deux starring Joaquin Phoenix and Lady Gaga in a few locations.
+See below for information.

-Starring Chris Hemswort, Brian Tyree Henry and Scarlett Johansson.
-Director Josh Cooley.
-Plot The untold origin story of Optimus Prime and Megatron, better known as sworn enemies, but once were friends bonded like brothers who changed the fate of Cybertron forever.
-Rated PG.
-1h 44m.
+For updates or to purchase tickets on line click here: Ocimax Aficine, Augusta Aficine, Cinesa Festival Park, Ocine Premium Porto Pi, Artesiete Fan and CineCiutat.

 Speak No Evil (2024)